 Mansi – Thank you.
-I started with GMATprep mock and my score was 710 with a V27.
+I started with GMATprep mock and my score was 710.
 I instantly knew that my quant section is strong, but my verbal section needed a lot of improvement.

 Rajat – What made you choose our online GMAT course?

-Mansi – I have been planning to so an MBA since last three years but the thought of being away from family for 3-4 years scared me and I could not take the GMAT.
+Mansi – I have been planning to do an MBA for the last three years but the thought of being away from family for 3-4 years scared me and I could not take the GMAT.
 Therefore, this time I decided to not think about the MBA part and only focus on the GMAT.

 A 700+ score can definitely boost your chances of getting an admit from a top business school.
 Learn this 7-step method to score a 700+ score on the GMAT